catalin-podariu/gopro_hero5_black_timelapse/README.md

 # Abstract

-*Did you ever want to create an ultra-long GoPro time-lapse without special equipment?
+*Did you ever want to create an ultra-long time-lapse without special equipment?
 I'm using here a GoPro Hero5 Black ..which as of 2025 is already very old :)*
 <br>
 <br>